-You can also create different branding options and deploy it on specific groups.
-This give granularity if you want to customize different options.
+You can also create different branding options and deploy them on specific groups.
+This gives granularity if you want to customize different options.
 If you’re familiar with SCCM, this is similar to Client Settings.

 This type of policy overrides the default policy.
 If you assign more than one of these policies to a user, the user will get the first policy you created.

-- When you create a basic policy, the options are all the same as this post.
-Refer to the option describe above.
+- When you create a basic policy, the options are all the same as in this post.
+Refer to the option described above.

 One super important thing not to neglect is the app icons.
 Too often we see organisations assigning uneven logos to their app.
 Not only does it look bad, but it also breaks the whole user experience.